- Table of Contents

 Containers: queues, deques, lists, stacks, vectors, maps, sets and bitsets

-Algorithms such as sort, find, compare, count, replace, etc. that usually operate
+Algorithms such as sort, find, compare, count, replace, etc. that usually operate on containers and iterators

 Numeric algorithms such as accumulate, inner product, partial sum, adjacent difference

 This eCos package for libstdc++ also provides support for thread-safe exceptions when using the eCos kernel, as well as expressing with CDL the requirements that the C++ library has on the rest of the eCos system.
 This is in fact an option within the package named CYGPKG_LIBSTDCXX_LIBRARY, which may be overridden and disabled, although this must be done at the developer's own risk.